Sending Mail to an Offender

-- the name of the unit where the inmate lives (not required for delivery)
+- the name of the unit where the offender lives (not required for delivery)

-The letter(s) inside must be addressed to the inmate on the envelope.
+The letter(s) inside must be addressed to the offender on the envelope.

-Do not send cash, personal checks or stamps, the mail will be rejected and returned to you at the inmate's expense.
+Do not send cash, personal checks or stamps, the mail will be rejected and returned to you at the offender's expense.

-To send money for stamps or other items, refer to sending money page.
+To send money for stamps or other items, refer to "Sending Money" webpage.

-Mail is inspected and the facility will provide written notification of the mail rejection to the inmate and the sender.
+Mail is inspected and the facility will provide written notification of the mail rejection to the offender and the sender.
 The notification includes the reason for the restriction and the name and address of the sender.
-The process does allow the inmate and/or the sender to appeal the mail rejection.
+The process does allow the offender and/or the sender to appeal the mail rejection.

 Washington Corrections Center’s Reception Center has a more restrictive policy on incoming mail.
-The inmate should inform you of what is allowed.
+The offender should inform you of what is allowed.

 eMessaging has arrived!